Bull of Heaven (band): 2010–2013

-Between the end of 2010 and 2011, the band started creating pieces that were not posted on the website.
-These include pieces with negative lengths, puzzles that, when solved, grant access to new songs, password-protected files, pieces embedded within other formats such as PDF and EXE, and infinitely looping SWF files.
+Between the end of 2010 and 2011, the band started Era 3 (201-300) creating pieces that were not posted on the website and very anti-music releases.
+These include pieces with negative lengths, puzzles that, when solved, grant access to new songs, password-protected polyglot files, pieces embedded within other formats such as PDF and EXE, programs without any music, corrupted files, and infinitely looping SWF files.

-In March 2011, the band released a series of pieces of extraordinary lengths.
+In March 2011, the band released a series of pieces of extraordinary lengths known as the LCM series.
 This series, ranging from their numerical ordering of 238–260, is similar to the Longplayer idea – each sound is the length of a prime number, and each subsequent piece creates near-infinite lengths of time before they're synchronized.
-The final in the series, 260: lcm(2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83), would last 8,462,937,602,125,701,219,674,955.2362595095 years before all the pieces synchronized.
+The final in the series, 260: lcm(2,3,5,7,11,13,17,19,23,29,31,37,41,43,47,53,59,61,67,71,73,79,83), would last over 8 septillion years before all the pieces synchronized.

-In December 2011, two more extremely long pieces of music were released by the band.
-286: 0 and 287: n, the first lasting over twenty-nine million hours, and the latter lasting more than eighty-seven trillion hours.
+In December 2011, three more extremely long pieces of music were released by the band: 285: A Violet Breath, 286: 0, and 287: n.
+These pieces only consisted of short sounds being repeated for the entire duration.
+285 was over 13 months, 286 was over 3,000 years, and 287 was over 10 billion years long.

 During 2012, the band only released three pieces of music: 288: Four Years Ago?
-Opium., something of an experimental hip-hop track; 289: CALCULOR, a calculator that doubles as a music generator; and 290: Two-Legged Tigers and Crocodiles, a sound collage piece.
+Opium., an experimental hip-hop-adjacent track; 289: CALCULOR, a calculator that doubles as a music generator; and 290: Two-Legged Tigers and Crocodiles, a sound collage piece.
 In July, the band's site had many downages and 404 errors, leading to it eventually crashing completely.
 After a few months, however, the site returned and functionality resumed for the most part.

 The band took a long hiatus until July 2013, at which time they released several hours of psychedelic rock.
 It was announced via their Facebook page that more new music would be made available within the year.
 In September they released a number of drone and post-rock tracks, and in November 299: Self-Traitor, I Do Bring the Spider Love, an hour-and-twenty-minute-long jazz fusion arrangement.
-By the end of 2013, the band had uploaded most of their music to a public domain Internet Archive collection, where all of their newer works reside as they continue to rebuild a new website.
+By the end of 2013, the band had uploaded most of their music to a public domain Internet Archive collection, where all of their newer works reside as they continued to program a new website.